Cristina Rivera Garza: Teaching career

-She has always had a full-time job in teaching, which limits her time for creative writing, for which she is better known.
+Rivera Garza has always had a full-time job in teaching, which limits her time for creative writing, for which she is better known.
 Her first professorship was with San Diego State University from 1997 to 2004, teaching Mexican history.
 In 2001, CECUT/Centro Cultural de Tijuana invited her to teach a class in creative writing, which she says changed her "personal dynamics, a lot of my relationships with Mexico" being in a Spanish dominant academic environment again.

-In 2004, she returned to Mexico as a professor of humanities at Tec de Monterrey, Campus Toluca, where she was co-director.
+In 2004, she returned to Mexico as a professor of humanities at Tec de Monterrey, Toluca Campus, where she was co-director.
 In 2008, she returned to San Diego as a professor of creative writing at the literature department of the University of California, San Diego.

-Garza has also taught at UNAM, Universidad Autónoma del Estado de México (UAEM), DePauw University, and has done research into popular conceptions of insanity and the history of psychiatry in Mexico.
+Rivera has also taught at UNAM, Universidad Autónoma del Estado de México (UAEM), DePauw University, and has done research into popular conceptions of insanity and the history of psychiatry in Mexico.
 Her research work has appeared in journals such as Hispanic American Historical Review, the Journal of the History of Medicine and Allied Sciences, as well as journals in England and Argentina.

-Currently, Garza is a M.D.
+As of March 2026, Rivera is a M.D.
 Anderson Distinguished Professor in Hispanic Studies and the director and founder of the Creative Writing Program at the University of Houston.
 The Creative Writing Program is the first Ph.
 D. program in Creative Writing in Spanish in the United States.